Chapter 17

 “Can we please just get on with it!”
 Cody protested.

-Not a half mile further had they progressed when a sudden gust rushed through the treetops, dislodging snow on the uppermost boughs, sending it down in a chain reaction from branch to branch to become waterfalls of dry white powder.
-It poured down all around, ending in billows of snow dust rolling like fog over the ground, only to settle and disappear, whereupon the forest returned to peace and quiet.
+Not a half mile further had they progressed when a sudden gust swayed the treetops, dislodging snow on the uppermost boughs, sending it down in a chain reaction from branch to branch to become waterfalls of dry white powder.
+It poured down all around, ending in billows of snow dust rolling like fog over the ground until, settling and dissipating, the forest once again stood dead still.

 No more had Laureal spoken than the sled ran up on a branch buried beneath the snow, whereupon the young woman responded at once, driving with legs to counter the imbalance.

 Walking behind the sled, Emma’s eyes spoke to the intuition that dogged her.
-The ice fog had diminished but that was no sign of a storm.
-There had been no change in wind direction.
-No change in air temperature.
+The frozen fog was dissipating but that was to be expected.
+There had been no shift in wind direction.
+No big change in air temperature.
 Nothing to warn of the warm air mass that had pushed up from the south.
 And yet the warm air was there, directly above them at 30,000 feet.
 It had collided with the cold arctic air and rolled over it like a wave.
-A great atmospheric force, pulling air down from the north, growing rapidly even as it lie hidden.
-Emma had sensed its approach an hour before, as had the birds that took shelter down low in the firs.
+A great atmospheric force, pulling air down from the north, growing rapidly even as it lay hidden.

 “Cody, we need to stop.”

-“I’m not sure, dear,” shaking her head, turning to the Seeker, “John.”
+“I’m not sure, dear,” shaking her head.
+Then, turning to the Seeker, “John.”

 “Yes, ma’am.”